Ashley Henderson, LCSW

 Other certifications and trainings: Trauma focused Cognitive Behavioral Therapy, Mind-Body Bridging, parenting skills for moderately difficult children, therapy for generalized anxiety and depression, and different forms of play therapy.

 Kaylene Fraser, CSWi

-Kaylene Fraser is currently completing her final year in the MSW program at Utah Valley University with a mental health emphasis.
+Kaylene Fraser graduated from the MSW program at Utah Valley University with a mental health emphasis.
 She earned her Bachelor’s of Science in Marriage, Family and Human Development from Brigham Young University with a minor in Music.
 After graduating, she went on to work as a milieu counselor at an inpatient facility and lead CBT and DBT trauma-focused support groups.
 Kaylene also gained valuable experience with at-risk teens as a Social Worker for the Department of Social and Health Services in the Seattle area.
 She completed her practicum last year at Life Stone Counseling Center and engaged with all ages and life stages during her time there.
 Her areas of expertise include: depression, anxiety, stress management, post-traumatic stress disorder, mindfulness and interpersonal relationships.